Beekeeping: Smoker

 Most beekeepers use a smoker, a device that generates smoke from the incomplete combustion of fuels.
 Although the exact mechanism is disputed, it is said smoke calms bees.
 Some claim it initiates a feeding response in anticipation of possible hive abandonment due to fire.
 It is also thought smoke masks alarm pheromones released by guard bees or bees that are squashed in an inspection.
 The ensuing confusion creates an opportunity for the beekeeper to open the hive and work without triggering a defensive reaction.

 Many types of fuel can be used in a smoker as long as it is natural and not contaminated with harmful substances.
 Common fuels include hessian, twine, pine needles, corrugated cardboard, and rotten or punky wood.
 Indian beekeepers, especially in Kerala, often use coconut fibers, which are readily available, safe, and cheap.
 Some beekeeping supply sources also sell commercial fuels like pulped paper, compressed cotton and aerosol cans of smoke.
 Other beekeepers use sumac as fuel because it ejects much smoke and lacks an odor.

 Some beekeepers use "liquid smoke" as a safer, more convenient alternative.
 It is a water-based solution that is sprayed onto the bees from a plastic spray bottle.
 A spray of clean water can also be used to encourage bees to move on.
 Torpor may also be induced by the introduction of chilled air into the hive, while chilled carbon dioxide may have harmful, long-term effects.

+Few anecdotal stories of using the smoke from burning fungi in England or Europe for centuries have been published.
+Several more recent studies describe anaesthesia of honeybees use of smoke from burning fungi.
+The fungi reported to have been used to smoke bees are the puffballs Lycoperdon gigantium, L. wahlbergii and the conks, Fomes fomentarius and F. igiarius.
+When fungi are burned, the characteristic smell is due to the pyrolysis of the keratin cell wall of fungi.
+Besides being a major fungi constituent, keratin is found in animal tissues, such as hair or feathers.
+Anaesthesia experiments done using smoke from pyrolysis of L. wahlbergii, human hair and chicken feathers showed no difference in long-term mortality of anesthetized honeybees and non-treated bees in the same hive.
+Hydrogen sulphide was identified as the major combustion product that is responsible for putting the bees to sleep.
+Note – hydrogen sulphide is toxic to humans at high concentrations.